icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 In this program, because there's only one name pointing to the vector in question, the value will be updated in place.
-R can perform this optimisation because it's a reference counted language and when `[]<-` function is called, it can look at the number of references which exist – then, if there's only one (itself), it knows it can modify in place without the optimisation breaking the program's semantics [Advanced R].
+R can perform this optimisation because it's a reference counted language and when the `[]<-` function is called, it can look at the number of references which exist – then, if there's only one (itself), it knows it can modify in place without the optimisation breaking the program's semantics (see [Advanced R]).

-Other languages which employ this technique include the Lean proof assistant and functional programming language and Koka, which reuses constructors (like list's cons) too.
+Other languages which employ this technique include the [Lean proof assistant][Counting Immutable Beans] and functional programming language and [Koka][Precise, Automatic, Reference Counting], which reuses constructors (like list's cons) too.

 ## Icicle – Compilation Time Copy Elision